TRAINING & BREEDING QUALITY ROCKY MOUNTAIN HORSES

 Meet the horse where it's at.

 Training involves trying to figure out where their minds are and work from there.
-Don’t expect that they are going to figure out where our mind is, the majority of the problems come from uneducated horses and riders alike.
+Don’t expect that they are going to figure out where our mind is, the majority of the problems come from under educated horses and riders alike.

 The way to a horse's mind is through his feet.